john9francis/modified-G4STCyclotron/README.md

 This is a copy of the official Geant4 STCyclotron example, but modified to use any geometry.

 - Todo: make a branch where instead of using inheritance, I just actually modify the main file.
 Aka copy it into a modified file and just adjust what I want.
+- The reason for this is to see if it's any faster.
+Currently, my modified STCyclotron is extremely slow compared to the original.
+The only difference I can think of is the inheritance may be slowing it down.
+It's weird that it would, but it is also just simpler in general to just modify instead of inherit.

 # Changes to original
 ## New files: